 Tamara Saint-Surin, MD, a 2020 graduate of the Duke Internal Medicine Residency Program, receives the award in the resident category.
-Dr. Saint-Surin now is a hospitalist at UNC Health.
+Dr. Saint-Surin is now doing academic primary care at UNC.

 The annual award, which recognizes individuals who have made significant contributions to diversity and inclusion within the Duke School of Medicine community, is named for the late Michelle Winn, MD, associate professor of medicine (Nephrology) who passed away in 2014.
 Dr. Winn was respected and beloved by her colleagues and she was deeply committed to diversity and inclusion and to the careers of younger physicians and scientists who orbited around her.